ngordon68/FoodStoreApp/README.md

-#02 What I learned
+# 02 What I learned

 I recently learned about the Retain Cycle and various ways to check for memory leaks.
 I decided to double check the objects in my project using the memory map and running the simulation to detech any possible memory leaks.
-Fornatuately there was no memory leaks to the best of my knowledge.
-I also decided to add additionaly functionality by adding an account Settings page and a location page which utlized the Mapkit features that I learned on my spare time.
+Fornatuately, there was no memory leaks to the best of my knowledge.
+I also decided to add additional functionality by adding an account Settings page and a location page which utlized the Mapkit features that I learned on my spare time.

 <img width="299" alt="MapScreen" src="https://user-images.githubusercontent.com/102773701/207046968-44acd752-f86e-4cc6-8547-f3222051f5da.png">

 # Conclusion